What is corporate agility?

 “[Ultimately], when the outcomes of Agile are appropriately married with a corporation’s desired operating model and characteristics within, Agile can be a powerful framework or toolkit that supports significant business value realization.”

-“While there is no right or wrong approach, choose one that is most compatible with your teams and your corporation–culture, team size, corporation size, technical practices, organizational type, industry.
+“While there is no right or wrong approach, choose one most compatible with your teams and corporation–culture, team size, technical practices, organizational type, industry.
 Consider flexibility in your approach to implementing Agile.”

 “In the future, the workforce will evolve due, in part, to the preferences and values of today’s younger generation.
-Remember, however, these values will, at some point, also be subsumed by those of future generations.
+Remember, however, these values will also be subsumed by those of future generations.
 Agile, again, will enable corporations to adapt.”

-If you want to be a part of the community—be interviewed for the newsletter, write some blog posts, or join us for one of our podcasts—send us an email at email@example.com.
+If you would like to be a part of the Corporate Agility community—be interviewed for the newsletter, write blog posts, or join us for one of our podcasts—send us an email at email@example.com.

 If you have any additional questions about Corporate Agility or want to learn more about the community we are building, send us an email at firstname.lastname@example.org.
 We are excited to hear from you!